-This guide explains how to create an educational guide (slideshow) for the Neo4j browser, that enables your audience to explore your database and model interactively.
+This guide explains how to create a walkthrough (in slideshow format) for the Neo4j Browser that enables your audience to explore your database and model interactively.

 You should have a good understanding of Cypher and the Neo4j Browser and graph data modeling for your domain.
-It’s beneficial if you previously created a GraphGist.
-Web development experience helps in creating compelling guides.
+Other helpful knowledge (though not required) includes creating a GraphGist and familiarity with web user experience.

-These guides allow to provide a guided tour to a data set or use case.
-Your users can interactively read through the slideshow, execute statements to import or query the data or look at pictures, videos or other media for detailed explanations.
+These guides help you provide a guided tour to a data set or use case to those connecting to Neo4j.
+Your users can interactively read through the slideshow, execute statements to import and query the data, or look at pictures and other media for detailed explanations.
 You can also inlcude special links for interacting with the Neo4j browser.

 The browser guides are simple HTML pages with one section per slide.

-Of course you can use other HTML elements like tables, bullets, links etc.
+You can use other standard HTML elements to include tables, bullets, links, etc.

 There are some special CSS classes that interact actions within Neo4j Browser, e.g. for

-Since Neo4j 3.1 it is also possible to provide form-fields within the guides whose input is automatically included in the text on slides and in statements.
+We can also use form fields within the guides to automatically populate the input in the text on slides and in statements.

 This is similar to the built-in

-You can also provide your guide as a startup URL in two ways:
+You can also set your guide to display on Browser startup in two ways:

-To make it easier to create Browser Guides, we created a simple tooling repository that uses AsciiDoc as source format and a HTML template with the slide structure.
+To make it easier to create Browser guides, we created a simple tooling repository that uses AsciiDoc as source format and an HTML template with the slide structure.

-AsciiDoc is used in many places, e.g. for O’Reilly books, many Documentation Manuals (ours too), these developer pages, our knowledge base, GraphGists but also in Readme’s and Wiki’s on GitHub.
-It was developed for technical documentation, and is more powerful than Markdown.
+AsciiDoc is used in many places, including for O’Reilly books, various documentation manuals (such as ours), these developer pages, our knowledge base, GraphGists, but also in Readme and Wiki files on GitHub.
+It was developed for technical documentation and is more powerful than markdown.